mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 That’s why Zen always denies the words, always points out the world beyond verbal explanation.
 But it doesn’t mean ignoring the words, because it’s not necessary to be bogged down with words.
 Without words, we cannot exist.
 So, what do you mean, the negation of the words, language?
 Because we are pretty easily caught by words – kind of the words – because we get used to understanding ourselves pretty easily through the words.
 But anyway, we have to come to our experience of no words.
 At that time, nothing to say.
 You have to experience it.

 And then, nevertheless, you cannot stay there.
-You have to say [something].
+You have to say something.
 Because you cannot exist alone; you have to communicate with people.
 How can you communicate?
 Just using the words in the usual way, that sometimes makes trouble.
 Sometimes it’s making trouble.
 So, we have to communicate in a deep way.
 That is always what Zen emphasizes.

 If you study the [Blue Cliff Record](glossary#blue-cliff-record), maybe you can grab that real spirit of [Zen Buddhism](glossary#zen-buddhism ).
 Beyond denomination: [Rinzai](glossary#rinzai-zen ), [Soto](glossary#soto-zen ).
 Anyway, out of general Buddhism, we have to understand Zen practice.
 We’re not comparing with Rinzai or Soto, et cetera, or the other schools.
 We have to understand our practice of [zazen](glossary#zazen) in terms of general Buddhism mentioned by [Buddha](glossary#buddha).